MyCryptoCheckout/wordpress/readme.txt

 - Plugin Organizer by Jeff Sterup.
 Deactivate plugin.
 - <a href="https://booster.io/">Booster Plus for WooCommerce</a> completes transactions directly.
+- <a href="https://wordpress.org/plugins/cost-of-goods-for-woocommerce/">Cost of Goods for WooCommerce</a> prevents the MCC API server from contacting your webshop.
 - <a href="https://wordpress.org/plugins/woocommerce-checkout-manager/">WooCommerce Checkout Manager</a> breaks the currency selector during checkout.
 Deactivate plugin.
 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+* Added info about incompatible plugin: Cost of Goods for WooCommerce

 = 2.129 20231113 =